ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 #### Changing the password of mgrsys

 You should change the password of the `mgrsys` user, since it is the same one it had in the VM template.
-To do so, execute the `passwd` command as `mgrsys` and it will ask you the old and new password for the account:
+To do so, execute the `passwd` command as `mgrsys` and it asks you the old and new password for the account:

 ~~~sh
 $ passwd